What is in-house training?

 Steps to design in-house training

-Companies implement their own training in-house training programs to address their specific business needs.
+Companies implement their own training in-house training or internal training programs to address their specific business needs.
 Therefore, designing in-house training programs depends on multiple factors such as the organizational size, number of trainees, number of trainers, the desired outcome of the training, etc.

 Here are some key points to consider to help companies design in-house training programs: